Jackson Muleka

-Jackson Muleka Kyanvubu (born 4 October 1999) is a Congolese professional footballer who plays as a striker for Süper Lig club Beşiktaş and the DR Congo national team.
+Jackson Muleka Kyanvubu (born 4 October 1999) is a Congolese professional footballer who plays as a striker for Turkish Süper Lig club Konyaspor and the DR Congo national team.

 Club career

 Kasımpaşa

 On 8 February 2022, Muleka was loaned to Kasımpaşa in Turkey until June 2022, without an option to buy.

 Beşiktaş

-On July 7, 2022 Muleka signed a 5 year deal with Süper Lig club Beşiktaş.
-For Muleka's transfer Beşiktaş paid 3.500.000 € to Standard Liège.
+On July 7, 2022, Muleka signed a 5-year deal with Süper Lig club Beşiktaş.
+For Muleka's transfer Beşiktaş paid €3.500.000 to Standard Liège.

+Al-Kholood

+On 22 August 2024, Muleka was loaned to Saudi Arabian club Al-Kholood until the end of the season with an option to buy.

+Muleka joined Al-Kholood for €1.5 million after a loan with a mandatory purchase clause.

+Konyaspor

+On 20 August 2025, Muleka signed a 2-year deal with Süper Lig club Konyaspor.